-The new Mustang Supercar makes its racing debut at the 2019 Superloop Adelaide 500, with the aim of becoming the third iteration of Ford’s pony-car to win in South Australia.
+The Mustang Supercar made its racing debut at the 2019 Superloop Adelaide 500, becoming the third iteration of Ford’s pony-car to win in South Australia.

 The Improved Production regulations run in the Australian Touring Car Championship from 1965 to 1972 were tailor-made for the Ford Mustang.